mmkuang/grayclhn.github.io/handouts/index.md

 ---
 layout: display
-title: Handouts and short essays
+title: Handouts and blog posts
 ---

 Many of the documents linked to on this page are available under the